-Checking item(s) Validation tasks Number of depositors Number of depositors in respective segment of the Check if there are duplicate record numbers Consistency check Check if value in "number of depositors" field equals the actual number of depositors in respective segment of the record record Field format Check if the field packing requirements are met: a) The following fields should be packed with correct number of leading zeros: i.
+Checking item(s) Validation tasks Check if the record numbers in the file are sequential Check if there are no duplicate record numbers in the file Number of depositors Number of depositors in respective segment of the record Consistency check Check if value in "number of depositors" field equals the actual number of depositors in respective segment of the record Field format Check if the field packing requirements are met: a) The following fields should be packed with correct number of leading zeros: i.
 Numeric ii.
 Numeric with integer, decimal and fractional parts iii.
 Sign for numeric values b) The following fields should be packed with correct number of leading spaces i.
-Alphabetic ii.
-Alphanumeric iii.
-Fields that allow any characters including spaces iv.
-Date field If the information required in a field is not applicable to a position-holder or position, check if the field is left blank and packed with correct number of leading spaces. document if necessary a) Date fields b) Interest rate / spread fields document if necessary a) Date fields Empty field check Name field and address field check Sort alphanumeric fields in order and check if they are empty, contain space only, or contain symbols only For fields relating to names and addresses, check if the field contains the following content which are likely to be invalid (please note the below list is not exhaustive): a) NA", "N/A", "NOT APPLICABLE", "NIL", "NULL" b) "TESTING", "PRODUCTION TRIAL", "PILOT TEST" c) "NON CUSTOMER" d) "NOT IDENTIFIED", "UNKNOWN" e) "VARIOUS", "NOT DELIVERABLE", "UNDELIVERY f) "REFER TO" g) "INTERNAL" Check that the field is empty only because the information required in a field is not applicable to a position-holder or position or the Scheme member does not possess such information or knows that the information it has on hand is outdated.
+Alphabetic iii.
+Fields that allow any characters including spaces3 iv.
+Date field If the information required in a field is not applicable to a position-holder or position, check if the field is left blank and packed with correct number of leading spaces.
+Value check Sort the following fields in order and check if there are exceptional values, verify such values for accuracy / reasonableness, check the source document if necessary a) Date fields b) Interest rate / spread fields c) principal balance, with and without accrued interest Empty field check Name field and address field check Sort alphanumeric fields in order and check if they are empty, contain space only, or contain symbols only For fields relating to names and addresses, check if the field contains the following content which are likely to be invalid (please note the below list is not exhaustive, keywords in Chinese with equivalent meaning should also be considered if depositor information is maintained in Chinese): a) NA", "N/A", "NOT APPLICABLE", "NIL", "NULL" b) "TESTING", "PRODUCTION TRIAL", "PILOT TEST" c) "NON CUSTOMER" d) "NOT IDENTIFIED", "UNKNOWN" e) "VARIOUS", "NOT DELIVERABLE", "UNDELIVERY f) "REFER TO" g) "INTERNAL" Check that the field is empty only because the information required in a field is not applicable to a position-holder or position or the Scheme member does not possess such information or knows that the information it has on hand is outdated.
+Check that empty space(s) are provided in the fields not in use4.